EIG-Studio/R-TYPE/Docs/protocol.md

 Message: `PLAYER_PROJECTILE [ID] [X] [Y] [TYPE]`

 This message is sent to the client when a new projectile is created

 Message: `DESTROY PROJECTILE [ID]`

 This message is sent to the client when a projectile is deleted

+## Server

+### Login

+Message: `LOGIN`

+This message sent by the client when conecting to the server to create a player in the game

-## Position
+### Position

 Message: `NEW_POS [X] [Y]`

 This message send the player position to the client

-## Input
+### Input

 Messages: